Investment risk

 Share prices will oscillate wildly but over the longer term the value we have bought should be reflected in the market prices.
 It is not uncommon for a share price to drop over 5% in a day and go back up the next.

-An intelligent investor will see that there is no way a solid property business can be worth more or less on a daily basis !!
+An intelligent investor will see that there is no way a solid property/infrastructure business can be worth more or less on a daily basis !!